Extend the lease or not to extend?

 Therefore, it is paramount to consider extending the lease as soon as possible to avoid this type of scenario.

-As you can see four years apart, but your lease extension premium can double if you wait for your lease to fall below 80 years.
+As you can see four years apart, but the cost to extend leasehold flat lease can be become double if you wait for your lease to fall below 80 years.
 Of course, this is only hypothetical scenarios and in real situations premium might not necessarily be double, this all depends on the property location and lease terms in place.

-This type of increase in premium happens because of a thing called marriage value which essentially is a difference between a short lease and a long lease property value.
-This is then divided equally between you and your landlord and his share is added to the lease extension premium total.
+This type of increase in premium happens because of a formula called marriage value which is essentially a difference between a short lease and a long lease property values.
+This difference is then divided equally between you and your landlord and his share is forms part of the lease extension premium total.

-If you wish to progress with the lease extension you will need to instruct professional advisers such as valuer and solicitor.
+If you wish to progress with the lease extension you will need to instruct solicitor and lease extension valuation surveyor.

-The solicitor will perform all required checks and serve the correct notices whilst valuer will provide a valuation for lease extension.
+The solicitor will perform all required checks and serve the correct notices whilst surveyor will provide a valuation report for a lease extension.

 When lease is finally agreed you will get an additional 90 years extension on top of existing lease term and your ground rents will be at the peppercorn.
-This happens only if you approach lease extension via statutory process.
+This happens only if you extend the lease via statutory process.